-Going into my project at the Great Sand Dunes, I knew that there would be a lot of unknowns.
+Going into my project at the Great Sand Dunes, I knew that there would be a lot of problems to solve right away.
 I didn’t know exactly how welcoming the Ranger Staff would be, I wasn’t sure exactly how well some of my equipment would perform in the field, I wasn’t sure exactly how much support I would get, and I wasn’t sure how many of my skills would find a use out here in no-nonsense country.
 However, I was sure that I had a framework in place that would allow me to effectively problem solve immediately upon my arrival.

-The plan was that I was going to test my limits immediately and decide what the most sustainable course of action would be for me personally moving forward.
-I had planned on avoiding any costs for lodging by renewing a backcountry permit every day and setting up camp back into the nature preserve and I wanted to avoid imposing any cost to the park through my stay here.
-I had created a 3D scanning set up that would be portable, and so I attempted to pack in all my camping, scanning, and photographic equipment to see how I would do hiking the eight miles, round-trip to my site and back for the first few nights.
-I learned quickly that although this was doable, it certainly wasn’t sustainable, I couldn’t possibly pack enough food and water with all my equipment to be out for more than a day and expect to have enough calories to stay upright.
-In addition, most of the roads have been washed over, as the weather has been uncommonly unpredictable.
-Needless to say, much of my scanning equipment is sensitive to moisture and really doesn’t like the sand or surprise thunderstorms.
+The plan was to test my limits immediately and decide on the most sustainable approach.
+I planned to avoid any costs for lodging by renewing a backcountry permit daily and setting up camp back into the nature preserve.
+It’s important to me that I avoid passing costs along to the park.
+I decided to pack in all my camping, scanning, and photographic equipment to see how I would do hiking the eight miles, round-trip, to my site and back for the first few nights.
+I learned quickly that although this was doable, it certainly wasn’t sustainable.
+I couldn’t possibly pack enough food and water with all my equipment to be out for more than a day and expect to have enough calories to stay upright.

 Instead I decided that I could be more effective if I could find a permanent place to set up camp, and then make day trips to various locations to do any scans.
-I found that being ‘mobile’ doesn’t necessarily give me more range, but rather limits the amount of equipment I can bring with me.
-Conversely, being able to keep my living supplies in one space allows me to carry my equipment with me to a much wider range of locations.
-I also found doing any research to be next to impossible outside of keeping track of my own observations.
-So after a bit of asking around, I went to this campground right outside the park gates as I had heard that they were short-handed and talked the owner into taking me on for some hours on the weekends to work the cash register at her store in exchange for a patch of dirt to call my own.
+After a bit of asking around, I went to a campground right outside the park gates.
+I had heard that they were short-handed and the owner was willing to take me on for some hours on the weekends to at the cash register in exchange for a patch of dirt to call my own.
 She kindly allowed me access to wi-fi as well as an employee discount on some basic supplies which has allowed me more consistent access to maps, and articles that have informed my movements through the park.
-It has also given me the opportunity to meet people who have lived for a long time and have given me tips on how places to go.
+It has also served as a way to introduce myself to members of the local community.